absmach/magistrala-docs/docs/messaging.md

 For more information and examples checkout [official nats.io documentation][nats], [official rabbitmq documentation][rabbitmq], [official vernemq documentation][vernemq] and [official kafka documentation][kafka].

+### Kafka

+Since Mainflux uses a configurable message broker, you can use Kafka as a message broker.
+To do so, you need to set `MF_BROKER_TYPE` to `kafka` and set `MF_KAFKA_URL` to the url of your Kafka instance.
+When using `make` command to start Mainflux `MF_BROKER_URL` is automatically set to `MF_KAFKA_URL`.

+Mainflux utilizes `spotify/kafka:latest` docker image.
+The image also exposes `kafka:9092` and `zookeeper:2181` ports.
+This is used for development purposes only.
+For production, it is assumed that you have your own Kafka cluster.

+##### Architecture

+The publisher implementation is based on the `segmentio/kafka-go` library.
+Publishing messages is well supported by the library, but subscribing to topics is not.
+The library does not provide a way to subscribe to all topics, but only to a specific topic.
+This is a problem because the Mainflux platform uses a topic per channel, and the number of channels is not known in advance.
+The solution is to use the Zookeeper library to get a list of all topics and then subscribe to each of them.
+The list of topics is obtained by connecting to the Zookeeper server and reading the list of topics from the `/brokers/topics` node.
+The first message published from the topic can be lost if subscription happens closely followed by publishing.
+After the subscription, we guarantee that all messages will be received.

+Mainflux publishes messages to Kafka using the `channels.<channel_id>.<optional_subtopic>` topic.
+A few valid topic examples: `channels.318BC587-A68B-40D3-9026-3356FA4E702C`, `channels.318BC587-A68B-40D3-9026-3356FA4E702C.bedroom.temperature`.
+All topics have a single partition and replication factor of 1.
+On publishing messages a topic is created and a writer is created for that topic.
+The writer is not closed after publishing a message.
+The writer is closed when the application is closed.
+The `batchSize` is set to 1, which means that messages are written to Kafka as soon as they are published.
+The `requiredAcks` is set to `RequireAll` which means that the server will wait for the leader to receive the message and wait for the full set of in-sync replicas to receive the message.

+On subscribing to messages from a channel, a reader is configured with the topic `channels.<channel_id>.<optional_subtopic>`.
+The reader is not closed after reading a message.
+The reader is closed when the application is closed.
+The `maxWait` is set to 1 second, which means that the reader will wait for 1 second for new data to come when fetching batches of messages from kafka.
+The `heartbeatInterval` is set to 1 second, which means that the reader will send the consumer group heartbeat update every 1 second.
+The `partitionWatchInterval` is set to 1 second, which means that the reader will check for partition changes every 1 second.
+The `sessionTimeout` is set to 1 second, which means that the coordinator will consider the consumer dead and initiate a rebalance if no heartbeat is received for 1 second.
+For wildcard topics since kafka does not support wildcards, Mainflux subscribes to all topics and filter the messages received.

+When Unsubscribing from a channel, the reader is closed.

+For more information and examples checkout [official nats.io documentation][nats], [official rabbitmq documentation][rabbitmq], [official vernemq documentation][vernemq] and [official kafka documentation][kafka].

 [nats-jestream]: https://docs.nats.io/nats-concepts/jetstream
 [http-api]: https://github.com/mainflux/mainflux/blob/master/api/openapi/http.yml
 [mosquitto]: https://mosquitto.org